ndemmel/INFO-201-Final/markdown/conclusion.md

 [FBI](https://ucr.fbi.gov/hate-crime)
 [United States Elections Project](http://www.electproject.org/2016g)

-While our 3 visualizations; "2016 Elections," "Compare States" and "Demograohic Factors" revealed significant trends and correlations regarding hate crimes, we also need to be aware of some limitations.
+While our 3 visualizations; "2016 Elections," "Compare States" and "Demograohic Factors" revealed significant trends and correlations regarding hate crimes, we also need to be aware of some limitations with the dataset.
 - Correlations are not causations.

 *Just because there is a trend between 2 variables does not necessarily mean the 2 variables are directly related.*

+The sheer number of factors that could potentially influence the rate of hate crimes in a country negates any sort of causal relationships that could be derived from the data.
+Although the dataset was thorough in its inclusion of demographic data, there are many more reasons people would be more likely to commit hatecrimes than just lacking a high school diploma or belonging to the working class.

+- Correlation Coefficients

+To calculate the coefficients, we divided each of our variables of interest (Education, Racial Diversity, and Income Inequality) by the average number of hatecrimes per 100,000 people in a year.
+The numbers derived from this analysis represent each variable's closeness to the average rate of hatecrimes.
 - Reverse causality is not considered.

 *The relationship can also be a two-way relationship, with causality going both ways.
 This makes it harder to derive implications.*